Above: Lt-Colonel Michael Joseph ANKETELL,

 We were warmly welcomed by the lady members of the Club – their husbands all out sailing!
 The Club membership stands at about 100 persons plus an extensive number of junior members.
 The PDS Club has several generations of family members with grandparents through to grandchildren.

-The Club has a magnificent location on the Swan River at Crawley, opposite UWA nearest to Riverside Drive.
+The Club has a magnificent location on the Swan River at Crawley, opposite UWA.
 The Club relocated here in 1963 from Barrack Street.
 They have a bar and a ‘Tuck shop’ – which provides the most important income for the Club.

-It was while the Dinghy Club was located on the Swan River at Barrack Street, Perth that the 2/4th Association held their monthly meetings at their facility, this would have been about 1946 or 1947.
+It was while the Dinghy Club was located on the Swan River at Barrack Street, Perth, opposite Repatriation Department, Riverside Drive that the 2/4th Association held their monthly meetings at their facility, this would have been about 1946 or 1947.

-While the PDS Club which commenced in 1903 has a magnificent Historical Collection at the current premises.
-As is with the 2/4th, they have no record of how the 2/4th came to use their Barrack Street facilities.
+While the PDS Club which commenced in 1903 has a magnificent Historical Collection at the current premises, they have no record of how the 2/4th came to use their Barrack Street facilities.

-We discovered many 2/4th connections during the afternoon!
+We discovered many 2/4th connections with Club members during the afternoon!

 Prior to Toodyay, Emily and Henry were hoteliers in Marble Bar for several years.